angelicaCruz/SimpleMEToolGuide/ClientGuide.md

 ### HoloLens App
 - Launch app in HoloLens.

-(picture: app start)

-(tell them how to use HoloLens app to control the scenes and interactions, better with snapshot, use SolarSystemExplorer as example)
-(we need pictures)

 **Gaze**: Focus holographic object.
 When an object is focused a hand shape cursor appears.

 **AirTap**: Select focused object.